VBayesLab/Stochastic-Volatility/README.md

 # Stochastic-Volatility
-A Matlab Package to implement Bayesian Inference, forecast and simulation for stochastic volatility models including LSTM-SV, SV, etc.
+A Matlab package to implement Bayesian Inference, forecast and simulation for stochastic volatility models including LSTM-SV, SV, etc.